The Open University since 2006

 Forensic psychologyIn this free course, Forensic psychology, you will discover how psychology can help obtain...
 Try: Forensic psychology now

 This free course is an introduction to studying the arts and humanities.
 It takes you through a series of exercises designed to develop your approach to study and learning at a distance and improve your confidence as an independent learner.

 After studying this course, you should be able to:

-- demonstrate the basic skills and techniques required for studying at a distance.
+- demonstrate an awareness of the basic skills and techniques for studying at a distance.